whatsyourask/basics-of-pwn/content/buffer-overflow/buffer-overflow.md

 (python -c 'print "A"*112 + "\xdd\xdd"'; cat) | ./buffer-overflow
 ```

-But, you don't get a shell, cause you overwritten the access variable with `0xdddd`.
+But, you don't get a shell, cause you overwrote the access variable with `0xdddd`.
 You can with what hex address it compares in the gdb:

 ```bash
    0x0000000000001194 <+43>:	cmp    DWORD PTR [rbp-0x4],0x4d2